 Cost per mile

 Patients may use public or private transportation.
 The cost of public transportation is the fare.
 The cost of private transportation is not observed and therefore must be estimated.
 The simplest method is to multiply the number of miles traveled by a reimbursement rate per mile, such as the amount allowed by the U.S. Internal Revenue Service for business expenses.
 The rate may be found by searching the agency's web site.
-In 2019 the rate was $0.549/mile.
+The 2021 rate is $0.56/mile.

 Using the IRS rate assumes that every mile costs the same, regardless of the number of miles traveled.
 The analyst must decide whether these assumptions are reasonable based on the study question and the geographic areas under consideration.
 Most patients will use the same mode of transportation, and thus incur the same expense for every trip.
 For this reason, it often suffices to capture transportation details only once.
 However, in studies where transportation costs are relatively large, or where modes of transportation may change, it may be necessary to collect data on each trip.
 The investigator should examine this issue carefully; collecting data on each trip can be costly and is usually unnecessary.